KoenZomers/RingApi/README.md

 ## Version History

+0.4.0.3 - released December 24, 2019

+- Changed to less strict JSON result parsing as it turns out that the API responses may differ quite a bit between users.
+To avoid the slightest change not making possible to use the returned results, I followed [insane4sure](https://github.com/insane4sure)'s recommendation in [issue 4](https://github.com/KoenZomers/RingApi/issues/4) and applied this to all responses except for the authentication part.

 0.4.0.2 - released December 24, 2019

  - Added support for AuthorizedDoorbots in the devices response from Ring.
 Thanks to [insane4sure](https://github.com/insane4sure) for reporting this in [issue 6](https://github.com/KoenZomers/RingApi/issues/6).